With the personal dashboard, you can:

 Your team, in this context, refers to the group of employees who share a direct manager with you.

-Visibility of the engagement score and the manager's ability to set priorities and actions depends on whether the dashboard has met visibility requirements.
+Visibility of the engagement score and the manager's ability to set focus areas and actions depends on whether the dashboard has met visibility requirements.

 You can click on each action to view its description, checklist, and deadline.